connectomicslab/connectomemapper3/paper/paper.md

   both the processing core inside the BIDS App and the GUI on the host system.
 It also provides a way to isolate the installation of CMP3 with other python dependencies.
 This prevents conflicts with other package versions that might exist already on the host system.
-To ensure software accessibility, interoperability, portability and reproducibility, the pipelines handles datasets organized following the Brain Imaging Data Structure (BIDS) standard [@GorgolewskiTheExperiments:2016] are encapsulated in a Docker [@merkeldocker:2014] and a Singularity [@Kurtzer2017Singularity:Compute] containers as a BIDS App [@GorgolewskiBIDSMethods:2017] that can be run on Linux, MacOSX, Windows computers, and on high performance computing systems (clusters) for large dataset processing.
+To ensure software accessibility, interoperability, portability and reproducibility, the implemented pipelines handles datasets organized following the Brain Imaging Data Structure (BIDS) standard [@GorgolewskiTheExperiments:2016] are encapsulated in a Docker [@merkeldocker:2014] and a Singularity [@Kurtzer2017Singularity:Compute] containers as a BIDS App [@GorgolewskiBIDSMethods:2017] that can be run on Linux, MacOSX, Windows computers, and on high performance computing systems (clusters) for large dataset processing.
 To be robust to adverse code changes, versions are released through continuous integration building and testing using a sample multi-modal MRI dataset [@Tourbier2020SampleDataset] that we created for this purpose.
+Specifically, this involves testing the installation of the python package, the build of the Docker and Singularity container images, and the execution of the BIDS App via the container images with multiple configurations, to guarantee the full functionality of each new version release.

-The implemented participant-level analysis workflow is represented in nipype [@GorgolewskiNipype:2011] with a modular structure, composed of three different pipeline classes (anatomical, diffusion, and fMRI) dedicated to the processing of each modality (sMRI, dMRI, rfMRI), which takes as principal inputs the path of the BIDS dataset
+\textbf{Modular workflow} The implemented participant-level analysis workflow is represented in nipype [@GorgolewskiNipype:2011] with a modular structure, composed of three different pipeline classes (anatomical, diffusion, and fMRI) dedicated to the processing of each modality (sMRI, dMRI, rfMRI), which takes as principal inputs the path of the BIDS dataset